Shiyu-j777/CauseText-Replicate/README.md

 3) Define Proxy-noise labels ($\hat{T}_{noise}$): randomly assigned wrong labels based on True Treatment label.

+4) Define Proxy-lex labels ($\hat{T}_{lexicon}$): based on the overlap with the positive lexicon

+_A side Note on sampling strategy:_

-_Note:_ According to Pryzant et. al (2021), the dataset `music.tsv` on the original project's github repository (https://github.com/rpryzant/causal-text) will have around 17000 samples after the cleaning.
+According to Pryzant et. al (2021), the dataset `music.tsv` on the original project's github repository (https://github.com/rpryzant/causal-text) will have around 17000 samples after the cleaning.
 However, taking the same procedure, I obtained ~56K samples.

+Upon further examination, in their source code, the authors balanced the dataset by:

+1) Dropping some data so the propensity to 0.9 ($P(T=1|C=0)$) and 0.7 ($P(T=1|C=1)$), and then

+2) For the proxy label, further drop some data such that they have a 0.94 precision and 0.98 recall (They resemble cases when the true_labels can be discovered all the time).

+_Side Note:_ I would argue that low recall, high precision should be the feature of the designed proxy labels: the T-boost will improve the estimation by flipping over 0 labels, which presumably helps only when increasing recall is more important.